Admiral Sir

 with three ships of the line and a frigate to retake St. John's in

-Newfoundland; but on his arrival he found that lord Colville and colonel
+Newfoundland; but on his arrival he found that lord

-Amherst had anticipated that service: and, after the peace in 1764, he was sent
+Colville and colonel Amherst had anticipated that service: and, after the peace

-out thither again as governor and
+in 1764, he was sent out thither again as governor and commodore for the

-warned the French commodore to quite the coast, informing him that the
+commodore to quite the coast, informing him that the sovereignty of the island

-sovereignty of the island belonged to Great Britain, and that he would not
+belonged to Great Britain, and that he would not suffer any foreign authority

-suffer any foreign authority to interfere with his government.
-On account of
+to interfere with his government.
+On account of this and other spirited

-this and other spirited exertions, the French ambassador, in
+exertions, the French ambassador, in

 In 1770 commodore Palliser